-678Treas.
+771Treas.
 Reg. § 1.708-1(d)(2)(ii).

-679Campbell v.
+772Campbell v.
 Commissioner, 943 F.2d 815, 820 (8th Cir.
 1991); Larson v.
 Commissioner, 55 T.C.M.
 (CCH) 1637, 1638 (1988) ("Under Section 83, a compensatory transfer of a partnership capital interest results in taxable income to the transferee to the extent that the fair market value of the interest exceeds the amount paid for the interest, in the year that the rights to the interest are transferable or not subject to a substantial risk of forfeiture."); Rev. Proc.
-93-27, 1993-2 C.B 343, 343 ("Under Section 1.721-1(b)(1) of the Income Tax Regulations, the receipt of a partnership capital interest for services provided to or for the benefit of the partnership is taxable as compensation.").
+93-27, 1993-2 C.B 343, 343 ("Under Section 1.721-1(b)(1) of the Income Tax Regulations, the receipt of a partnership capital interest for services provided to or for the benefit of the partnership is taxable as compensation."); see Crescent Holdings, LLC v.
+Commissioner, 141 T.C.
+No. 15 (2013) ("Section 83 applies to the transfer of a partnership capital interest in exchange for the performance of services.").

-680Rev.
+773Rev.
 Proc.
 93-27, § 2.01, 1993-2 C.B.
 343; cf. Field Service Advice 1998-157 (Nov.
 10, 1993) ("Prior to determining whether an interest received for services is includible on receipt, the interest must be classified as either an interest in capital or a mere interest in profits.
-While neither the Code nor the regulations provide a clear definition of capital and profits interests, a capital interest is generally defined as an interest that would give the holder a share of the proceeds if the partnership's assets were sold at fair market value and then the proceeds were distributed in a complete liquidation of the partnership . . .
-In contrast, a profits interest is a mere right to participate in the earnings and profits of the partnership.").
+While neither the Code nor the regulations provide a clear definition of capital and profits interests, a capital interest is generally defined as an interest that would give the holder a share of the proceeds if the partnership's assets were sold at fair market value and then the proceeds were distributed in a complete

 In United States v.
 Frazell, a geologist contributed maps and agreed to provide geologic services to a venture in exchange for a monthly salary (or drawing account), plus expenses.
 He also received a specified interest in the properties to be acquired.
 The parties agreed, however, "that Frazell shall not be entitled to, nor shall he be considered as owning, any interest in said properties until such time as Wheless and Woolf shall have recovered their full costs and expenses of said properties" including the amounts paid out to Frazell.
 After the acquisition of several properties, the contract with Frazell was terminated and all of the properties acquired were transferred to a corporation in exchange for stock and debentures.
 Frazell received 13-percent of the stock issued (having a value of \$91,000) in exchange for his share of the properties.
 The taxpayer did not include the \$91,000 in income.
 The Internal Revenue Service concluded that the \$91,000 should have been included in income and assessed a deficiency.
 Frazell paid the deficiency and commenced a refund suit.
-683

 Frazell argued in the District Court that he received stock for properties in a valid Section 351(a) exchange.
 The District agreed with the taxpayer and the Revenue Service appealed to the Fifth Circuit Court of Appeals.
-684
+777